Craig Robinson (basketball): Basketball career

 The 2013–2014 season saw the team improve to a 16–16 mark overall but have its sixth consecutive losing season in the conference.
 The team faced the loss of all five of its starters and its five top scorers following the season, due to graduation, transfers, and the like.
 In March 2014, the Pac-12 announced that Robinson would coach an all-star basketball team that would tour China in August.
 On May 5, 2014, Robinson was fired from his position as the Oregon State men's head basketball coach.
 He was given a $4 million buyout of the three remaining years on his contract.
 The team had failed to make the NCAA Men's Division I Basketball Championship or the National Invitation Tournament during Robinson's tenure.
 His overall 93–104 record did make him the fourth-winningest coach in team history.

 The Milwaukee Bucks hired Robinson as vice president of player and organizational development on August 15, 2016.
 After one season, he left the Bucks to join the New York Knicks in a similar position.

 Broadcasting career

 On October 7, 2014, ESPN announced the hiring of Robinson as a college basketball analyst.
 There, he began to work broadcasting games and doing studio work on ESPNU.

 After coaching

 On July 13, 2020, Robinson was named the executive director of the National Association of Basketball Coaches.

+Since March 2025, Robinson has hosted a weekly advice podcast called "IMO" alongside his sister, former First Lady Michelle Obama.
+The show, produced by Obama's Higher Ground Productions, features the siblings offering practical wisdom, relatable childhood anecdotes, and plenty of laughs while answering everyday and existential dilemmas submitted by their listeners.
+The podcast has featured many prominent guests, including former President Barack Obama, and Supreme Court Justice Ketanji Brown Jackson.

 Personal life

 Robinson is the older brother of former U.S. First Lady Michelle Obama and the brother-in-law of former U.S. President Barack Obama.
-Robinson has been married twice and has four children.
+His marriage to his first wife Janis Robinson ended in divorce in 2000.
+Robinson has two children from his first marriage, a son Avery (born 1992) and a daughter Leslie (born 1996).
+Robinson remarried in June 2006 to Kelly Crum.
+They became parents of sons Austin in 2010 and Aaron in 2012.
+His daughter Leslie played for the Princeton Tigers women's basketball team as a forward.